Cody Simpson discography

-Australian singer Cody Simpson has released four studio albums, nine extended plays, one mixtape, twenty two singles (including one as a featured artist), five promotional singles and seventeen music videos.
+Australian singer Cody Simpson has released four studio albums, nine extended plays, one mixtape, twenty four singles (including one as a featured artist), five promotional singles and seventeen music videos.
 Simpson released his debut extended play, 4 U, on 21 December 2010 under Atlantic Records, preceded by the lead single "iYiYi", which peaked at number 73 on the Canadian Hot 100.
 The album spawned a second single, "All Day", which peaked at number 79 on the Canadian Hot 100.

 Simpson released the first single from the album, "On My Mind", on 23 April 2011.
 Shortly afterwards, he confirmed the title of his debut album to be Coast to Coast.
 The second single, "Not Just You" was released on 16 September 2011, "Angel" was released on 16 December 2011.
 In April 2012, Simpson released the mixtape Angels & Gentlemen while waiting to release his first full-studio album Paradise.